 The mega transaction took place on the same day that Bitcoin hit a new all-time high of $69,044.
 BTC has since given back a chunk of its weekly gains, now sitting at $65,186.

 Transactions from long-dormant wallets typically drum up media interest because they generate chatter speculating that the BTC could be owned by Bitcoin’s secretive creator, Satoshi Nakamoto.

 Blockchain analysts estimate Nakamoto mined one million BTC, starting with the first 50 BTC reward for the genesis block on January 3rd, 2009.
-Nakamoto’s involvement with the Bitcoin project ended in mid-2011.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Nakamoto’s involvement with the Bitcoin project ended in mid-2011.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action